transition.

 The elephant is the symbol for the Grand Old Party, or the U.S. Republican Party.
 It originated in an 1874 cartoon by Thomas Nast in Harper's Weekly.

-Elephants are celebrated for their excellent memories, and this animal was held to represent the Conservative’s veneration of the values of the nation’s Founding Fathers; this creature by all evidence is endangered if not actually extinct.
+Elephants are celebrated for their excellent memories, and this animal was held to represent the Conservative’s veneration of the values of the nation’s Founding Fathers; this creature is now almost extinct.

 T112.jpg